 Typically, summer fellows agree with their mentors to work between 10–20 hours per week over 10 weeks, while academic year fellows tend to work between 4–10 hours per week over the course of the academic year.
 However, the time commitment varies and ultimately depends on the agreement between the mentor and the fellow.

-Fellows and their mentors are encouraged to exchange regular reports and feedback with each other, but only one Mentored Research Progress Report
+Fellows and their mentors are encouraged to exchange regular reports and feedback with each other, but only one progress report needs to be sent to CELTS.

 The capstone of the fellowship is Loyola’s spring research symposium, at which all Social Justice Research Fellows are expected to share their research projects in either an oral presentation or poster presentation.
 Fellows are also encouraged to present their work at other conferences and should rely on their mentors and other fellows for feedback as they construct their presentations.